<>

 A Proposal

-I suggest we rally around a simple long-term vision of passing a new Intellectual Freedom Amendment to the U.S. Constitution.
+I suggest we rally around a simple long-term vision of passing a new Intellectual Freedom Amendment to the U.S. Constitution ending patents and copyrights once and for all.

 Section 1.
 Article I, Section 8, Clause 8 of this Constitution is hereby repealed.
 Section 2.
-Congress shall make no law granting monopolies on the publication or implementation of ideas.
+Congress shall make no law granting monopolies on ideas, knowledge, or inventions, or prohibiting the free use thereof.

-I have only passed a handful of Amendments to the U.S. Constitution in my lifetime ๐Ÿ˜‰, so if you have suggestions to make that better, pull requests and discussions are welcome.
+I have only passed a handful of Amendments to the U.S. Constitution in my lifetime ๐Ÿ˜‰, so discussion welcome.

 โ‚